 4. Help them pack up their belongings and move into their new home.
 This includes setting up furniture, putting away dishes, and making sure everything is in its place.

 5. Help them unpack their belongings and get settled into their new home.

 As the baby boomer generation enters retirement, many are choosing to leave their family homes in favor of more age-friendly locations.
 According to a recent study, the top five states that seniors are moving to are Arizona, Florida, Georgia, North Carolina, and South Carolina.

 There are a number of reasons why retirees are flocking to these states.
 For one, the weather is generally milder than in other parts of the country.
 This is especially appealing to those who no longer want to deal with snowy winters.
 Additionally, these states tend to have lower costs of living, which is important for seniors who are on a fixed income.

-Another factor that is attracting seniors to these states is the availability of senior-friendly amenities.
+Another factor that attracts seniors to these states is the availability of senior-friendly amenities.
 Many of these states have large numbers of retirement communities and active adult communities that offer a wide range of activities and amenities designed specifically for seniors.

 What Are Some Recommendations For Senior Downsizing?